Camino Route Overview: Camino Finisterre & Muxía

-Are you considering the Camino de Finisterre?
-This route overview for a popular Camino extension will give you some information on where it starts (and ends), routing options, distances, key towns, when to go and some tips on how to get there.
+Are you considering the Camino de Finisterre (or MuxÍa)?
+This route overview for the popular Camino extension will give you some information on where it starts (and ends), routing options, distances, key towns, when to go and some tips on how to get there.

 About the Camino Finisterre (and Muxía)

-The route goes through Negreira, Olveiroa, Cee and Concubión to the port of Finisterre and on to the lighthouse.
+The route goes through Negreira, Olveiroa, Cee and Corcubión to the port of Finisterre and on to the lighthouse.

 This route is popular for pilgrims for the lovely coastal views at the end.
 Finisterre means “the end of the world” or “land’s end”, which makes it a fitting place for many to finish their pilgrimage.
 Both Finisterre and Muxía are also peaceful coastal towns and nice places to relax after a long pilgrimage.

-How to Get Onto the Camino Finisterre Route
+How to Get Onto the Camino de Finisterre Route

-If you aren’t already in Santiago and are coming just to go to Finisterre/Muxía, you can fly to Santiago de Compostela (SCQ) from both Madrid and Barcelona, as well as multiple other cities in Spain.
-There are also nonstop flights from other major European cities including Dublin, London, Geneva, Paris, Brussels, Amsterdam, Zurich, Milan and more.
+If you aren’t already in Santiago and are coming just to do Finisterre/Muxía, you can fly to Santiago de Compostela (SCQ) from both Madrid and Barcelona, as well as multiple other cities in Spain.
+SCQ also has nonstop flights from other major European cities including Dublin, London, Geneva, Paris, Brussels, Amsterdam, Zurich, Milan and more.

 Camino Finisterre Waymarking

 Galicia has done an excellent job of maintaining its Camino waymarking.
 And like other routes, you’ll find a mix of concrete bollards, painted arrows, embedded shell symbols and wooden trail signs.
-The trail split that demarcates Finisterre from Muxía is very well marked.
+The marker that indicates the trail split for Finisterre and Muxía is very obvious.

 Notable Stops

 The Ponte Maceira is a beautiful 13th-century bridge across the Río Tambre.
 It’s a lovely place to stop and soak your feet in the cool river water.
 Santa Mariña has a lovely historic church and graveyard.
 Once in Finisterre, drop your pack and carry on out to the lighthouse on the cape.
-This is you’ll find the 0.0-kilometer marker and it’s a nice spot to see the sunset.
+This is where you’ll find the 0.0-kilometer marker and it’s a nice spot to see the sunset.
+Muxía has a quiet coastline with pretty beaches.

 The terrain is a mix of sidewalks, quiet country roads, dirt farm roads and forest trails.
 There are some river crossings and drainages, and there’s a descent as you arrive in Finisterre.

 The region has a cool coastal climate and year-round temperatures don’t vary much.
-The chance of rain does vary, and the driest months are May-September.
+Although the chance of rain does vary and the driest months are May-September.

 The route is well-served by both albergues and private lodgings.
-The guidebook stages tend to recommend several long days on the way to Finisterre, but it’s not because of lack of lodging.
+The guidebook stages tend to recommend several long days on the way to Finisterre, but it’s not due to lack of lodging.
 Some of the smaller towns with albergues may not have other services like restaurants and pharmacies.

 Camino Finisterre Guidebooks

-Most of the guidebooks and apps attach the Finisterre/Muxía route to their Camino Francés guidebook.
 You can also get information from the Galician Xunta (government) — their guide includes a list of albergues and notable natural and historical sites.
-And check out our guidebook page for an exhaustive list of guidebooks.

 More Camino Resources